Sean2108/LATTE/README.md

 Uses electron, react, solc and web3.
 Material-UI is used to style the application.
 Tested using Jest, Enzyme and Sinon.

+LATTE will be presented at the ACM SIGMOD Conference 2020 as a demo paper.

 ![More on LATTE](poster.jpg)

 ## To run: